How to use Samsung Smart Switch to back up your Galaxy phone

 The obvious upgrade

-The Galaxy S20 is packed with the latest tech, including Qualcomm's latest Snapdragon 865 chipset with 5G connectivity.
-You also get a silky-smooth 120Hz AMOLED display, incredible cameras, and long-lasting battery.
-Combine that with all the useful software features, and this is the phone you want in 2020.
+The Galaxy S21 is packed with the latest tech, including Qualcomm's latest Snapdragon 888 chipset with 5G connectivity.
+You also get a silky-smooth 120Hz AMOLED display, incredible cameras, and a long-lasting battery.
+Best of all — it's $200 cheaper than last year's model!

 Tom Westrick contributed to an earlier version of this article.